The symplectic geometry of closed equilateral random walks in 3-space: Markov chain Monte Carlo for closed and confined random walks. Markov chain Monte Carlo for closed and confined random walks

-We introduce a Markov Chain Monte Carlo algorithm for sampling toric symplectic manifolds with an adjustable parameter $\beta \in (0,1)$ explained below.
-We will call this the \proc{Toric-Symplectic-MCMC}$(\beta)$ algorithm or \proc{TSMCMC}$(\beta)$ for convenience.
-Though we intend to apply this algorithm to our random walk spaces, it works on any toric symplectic manifold, so we state the results in this section and the next for an arbitrary toric symplectic manifold $M^{2n}$ with moment map $\mu \co M \to \R^n$, moment polytope $P$, and action-angle parametrization $\alpha \co P \times T^n \to M$.
-The method is based on a classical Markov chain for sampling convex regions of $\R^n$ called the ``hit-and-run'' algorithm: choose a direction at random and sample along the intersection of that ray with the region to find the next point in the chain.
-This method was introduced by Boneh and Golan~\cite{Boneh:1979uy} and independently by Smith~\cite{Smith:1980tu} as a means of generating random points in a high-dimensional polytope.
+We introduce a Markov Chain Monte Carlo algorithm for sampling toric symplectic manifolds with an adjustable parameter $\beta\in(0,1)$ explained below.
+We will call this the $\textsc{Toric-Symplectic-MCMC}(\beta)$ algorithm or $\operatorname{TSMCMC}(\beta)$ for convenience.
+Though we intend to apply this algorithm to our random walk spaces, it works on any toric symplectic manifold, so we state the results in this section and the next for an arbitrary $2n$-dimensional toric symplectic manifold $M$ with moment map $\mu\dvtx M \to\mathbb{R}^n$, moment polytope $P$, and action-angle parametrization $\alpha\dvtx P \times T^n \to M$.
+The method is based on a classical Markov chain for sampling convex regions of $\mathbb{R}^n$ called the ``hit-and-run'' algorithm: choose a direction at random and sample along the intersection of that ray with the region to find the next point in the chain.
+This method was introduced by Boneh and Golan~\cite {Boneh1979uy} and independently by Smith~\cite{Smith1980tu} as a means of generating random points in a high-dimensional polytope.
 There is a well-developed theory around this method which we will be able to make use of below.

-The parameter $\beta$ controls the relative weight given to the action and angle variables.
+Since the action and angle variables are independent, we could resample the angles every time we take a step in the Markov chain sampling actions and the chain would certainly converge.
+However, it might not be advantageous to do this: it does take some time to update the angles, and if we are numerically integrating a functional which is almost constant in the angles (a limiting case would be computing a function of the chordlengths alone), this update would waste time.
+For this reason, our algorithm has a parameter controlling the relative rate of updates for the action and angle variables, called $\beta$.
 At each step of TSMCMC$(\beta)$, with probability $\beta$ we update the action variables by sampling the moment polytope $P$ using hit-and-run and with probability $1-\beta$ we update the angle variables by sampling the torus $T^n$ uniformly.
-When $\beta = \nicefrac{1}{2}$ this is analogous to the random scan Metropolis-within-Gibbs samplers discussed by Roberts and Rosenthal~\cite{Roberts:1997ir} (see also~\cite{Latuszynski:2013dz}).
-The adjustable parameter $\beta$ allows us to tune the speed and accuracy of Monte Carlo integration using TSMCMC$(\beta)$.
-As a trivial example, if we use TSMCMC$(\beta)$ to numerically integrate a functional which is almost constant in the angle variables, then we should let $\beta$ be very close to $1$.
+When $\beta= \frac{1}{2}$ this is analogous to the random scan Metropolis-within-Gibbs samplers discussed by Roberts and Rosenthal~\cite{Roberts1997ir} (see also~\cite{Latuszynski2013dz}).